MathieuLoutre/mock-aws-s3/README.md

 If you'd like to see some more features or you have some suggestions, feel free to use the issues or submit a pull request.

 ## Release History
+# 2015-10-25   v1.1.0   Static basePath configuration and bound params to instance by @CJNE
 * 2015-09-24   v1.0.0   Breaking changes and awesome PR to fix API inconsistencies by @irothschild
 * 2015-08-27   v0.5.0   Refactor and default options by @whitingj
 * 2015-07-28   v0.4.0   Add headObject method by @mdlavin